 What is being done?

-Barbra Kabahweza, the executive director of Cross-Cultural Foundation of Uganda (CCFU), an organization which promotes the recognition of culture, told The Albertine Journal that they are strengthening conservation of chimpanzees through cultural mechanisms.
+Barbra Babweteera Mutambi, the executive director of Cross-Cultural Foundation of Uganda (CCFU), an organization which promotes the recognition of culture, told The Albertine Journal that they are strengthening conservation of chimpanzees through cultural mechanisms.

 On the sidelines of a national stakeholders’ dialogue on using culture to conserve the chimpanzees in Uganda at Resort Hotel in Hoima City on May 19, she said with support from the Arcus Foundation, they are doing a two-year (2021 to 2023) project in Bunyoro and Rwenzori sub-regions.